avaframe/AvaFrame/docs/develop.rst

 How to add a benchmark test
 ----------------------------

 AvaFrame offers an expanding benchmark test suite.
 At the moment this test suite includes avalanche simulations for various idealised topographies.
 The ``runStandardTests.py`` facilitates running all the available benchmark tests at once.
-With this script, the avalanche simulations are performed, plots and a report of the comparison between simulation results and the benchmark data is generated.
+With this script, the avalanche simulations are performed, plotted and a report of the comparison between simulation results and the benchmark data is generated.
 If you plan to add a new benchmark test case, follow these steps

   * first chose a name, we suggest to start it with ``ava`` (for now let's refer to it as ``NameOfAvalanche``)
-  * add all the required input data in ``data/NameOfAvalanche``; follow the required directory structure which can be generated using: :ref:`moduleIn3Utils:Initialize Project`
+  * add all the required input data in ``data/NameOfAvalanche``.
+Follow the required directory structure which can be generated using:
+    :ref:`moduleIn3Utils:Initialize Project`
-  * add this ``data/NameOfAvalanche`` in the ``standardNames`` list in ``runStandardTests.py``
+  * add this ``data/NameOfAvalanche`` to the ``standardNames`` list in ``runStandardTests.py``

 as a next step, you need to add the benchmark results:

   * go to ``AvaFrame/benchmarks`` and add the subdirectory ``NameOfAvalanche``
-  * add benchmark data (peak values of result parameters as acii files); this data will be used as reference for the new test!
+  * add benchmark data i.e. peak values of result parameters as ascii files.
+This data will be used as reference for the new test!
   * add the configuration file as ``NameOfAvalanche_Com1DFACfg.ini``
   * go to ``AvaFrame/benchmarks/simParameters.py`` and add a simulation directory that contains all the info on the new benchmark

 ..
-Note::  The names of the peak files have to be identical to the names of the simulation results, just use `ref` instead of `dfa`.
+Note:: The names of the peak files have to be identical to the names of the
+           simulation results, just use `ref` instead of `dfa`.

 Now, you are ready to go!
 Move to ``AvaFrame/avaframe`` and run: ::

   python runStandardTests.py

-You can check out the markdown-style report of the comparison at: ``tests/reports/standardTestsReport.md``.
+You can check out the markdown-style report of the comparison at:
+``tests/reports/standardTestsReport.md``.